 Cocaine also may cause bizarre, erratic, and violent behavior.
 It can cause psychosis

 The health consequences of long-term cocaine abuse include disturbances in heart rhythm,

 heart attacks, respiratory failure, strokes, seizures, convulsions, and coma.
 Cocaine

 abusers are at increased risk for contracting HIV or AIDS.
-This is not only due to
+This is due to sharing

 Treatments for abusers

 If you are addicted to cocaine, see your healthcare provider for help in breaking